 Lowland Acid Grassland is a priority habitat type in London where it is estimated there is 4% of the total national resource.
 It develops on low-nutrient, free-draining acid soils overlying gravels and sands and supports a distinctive community of insects and spiders – many of which are scarce.
 Unfortunately the vast majority of acid grassland has been lost to sports pitches and other amenity grassland, or has been neglected and allowed to develop into scrub and woodland.
 However it still survives in substantial parcels on Mitcham Common.

 In 2009 the Common’s acid grassland parcels were entered into an Environmental Stewardship agreement with Natural England whereby the Conservators receive an annual payment in return for undertaking specific management tasks.
 These include clearing scrub and developing woodland together with rotational cutting of grassland.
 A more recent problem is nutrient build-up from dog fouling and atmospheric pollution which degrades acid grassland by favouring more vigorous species of grasses.
 To reverse this trend the top layer of soil is scraped away allowing the desired grassland species to re-colonise the nutrient-poor subsoil.
-There are several areas where these scrapes have already been created and it is a technique that will be used more often in the years to come.
+There are several areas where these scrapes have already been created, the most recent being two areas north of Seven Islands Pond in 2016.
+This is a technique that will be used more often in the years to come.

 Most of the heathland areas on the Common are on the golf course where it is under pressure from gorse and scrub shading.
 Here it is managed by cutting back allowing more light to reach the heather.
 The use of scrapes to reduce the nutrient content, as described above, is also used for heathland restoration.
 In 2007 a large scrape was dug and subsequently seeded with heather on the Mill House Sub-Site of the Common.